 by levels

-shows how often price reaches specific extension targets beyond the IB range — 25%, 50%, 75%, 100%, and further.
+shows how often price reaches specific extension targets beyond the IB range, in both the breakout and breakdown directions.

 this is the most directly actionable subreport for setting take-profit targets. instead of guessing where to exit, you're using historical data to see how far price has actually gone after breaking out of the first hour range.

-the break type setting: like ORB, this subreport has a key setting. all breaks counts every breakout instance during the session, including re-breaks. first break counts only the first break — giving you the cleanest read on the initial move. use "first break" for initial breakout trades; "all breaks" for a broader picture.
+the break type setting: like ORB, this subreport has a key setting. all breaks counts every breakout instance during the session, including re-breaks. first break counts only the first break, giving you the cleanest read on the initial move. use "first break" for initial breakout trades; "all breaks" for a broader picture.

-how to read it: each extension level shows a fill rate that naturally decreases as you move higher. look for the point where the fill rate drops off sharply — that's where the move typically stalls. set your primary TP before that cliff.
+how to read it: each extension level shows a fill rate that naturally decreases as you move higher. look for the point where the fill rate drops off sharply. that's where the move typically stalls. set your primary TP before that cliff.

 tip: compare IB by-levels vs. ORB by-levels for the same ticker and session. the IB range is larger (60 minutes vs. 15 minutes for ORB), so the absolute extensions are different. understanding both gives you two layers of price targets.